balancer/balancer-api/README.md

 **Alpha Release, use with caution, there may be breaking changes**

 A service that acts as a caching layer for Balancer Pools information.
-This service runs using AWS Lambda, DynamoDB and API Gateway.
+This service runs using AWS Lambda, DynamoDB, API Gateway and AppSync.
 This was built to speed up frontend queries, and for services such as Gnosis to use to route orders through Balancer pools.

 This package consists of CDK scripts that setup all the required infrastructure, and code for all the lambdas and services involved.